Ditectrev/Microsoft-SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals-Practice-Tests-Exams-QA/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which Microsoft 365 compliance center feature can you use to identify all the documents on a Microsoft SharePoint Online site that contain a specific key word?
+### Which Microsoft 365 Compliance Center feature can you use to identify all the documents on a Microsoft SharePoint Online site that contain a specific key word?

 - [ ] Audit.
 - [ ] Compliance Manager.